 TRUSTEE NAME Attended Out of a possible

-Debbie Buckingham (Chair) 3 3
+Debbie Buckingham 3 3 3

-Brian Cook (resigned from committee April 2022) 2 2

-Barry Cole 3 3
+Barry Cole 2 3

+Suzannah Curtis 3 3

-Rachel Shaw as CEO 3 3
+Rachel Shaw 3 3

-Ann Boyce (LGB Rep) 3 3

-Paul Walker 1 3
+Paul Walker 2 3

 The Academy Trust recognises the need to review the effectiveness of the Board of Trustees on an annual basis.
 The Board has developed a director skills matrix and carried out a self-evaluation in 2022.
-An external review of governance was started in the summer term 2022 by Ambition Institute and will continue in 2022/23.